DeepSenseCA/echofilter/docs/source/usage_guide.rst

 -  Load the :term:`model` from the :term:`checkpoint` into memory.

--  If any file to process is an EV file, open Echoview.
+-  If any file to process is an EV file, open :term:`Echoview`.

 -  If it was not already open, hide the Echoview window.

 After the :term:`model` is loaded from its checkpoint, each file is processed in turn.
-The processing time for an individual file scales linearly with the number of pings in the file (twice as many pings = twice as long to process).
+The processing time for an individual file scales linearly with the number of :term:`pings<ping>` in the file (twice as many pings = twice as long to process).

 Each file is processed in the following steps: